Mailing address:

 Here we show that our microbiome score performed better than PSA in men undergoing a prostate biopsy.
 This is only the first step in the research to utilize this information to alter disease.

-In this research we are identifying blood biomarkers to predict how men will respond the androgen deprivation therapy.
-When prostate cancer comes back, physicians will typically start a testosterone lowering agent.
-We would like to obtain blood samples from men before and after different times during their treatment.
-We look for something called circulating tumor cells that could survive and land in the bone or lymph nodes and other organs.
-If we can understand how these cells live (or die) in the blood we can start to target these cells specific to each patient.
-This is currently supported by the NIH (U51) and a Department of Defense grant with collaborators.
-Significant funding has been provided by the Los Padres Foundation supported by Dr. Jonny and Joni Reyna in San Antonio, Texas who's fathers were affected by prostate cancer.
+In this research, we are identifying biomarkers to predict how men will respond to androgen deprivation therapy.
+When prostate cancer recurs, physicians typically start a testosterone-lowering agent.
+We would like to obtain blood samples from men at various times before and after their treatment.
+We are looking for something called circulating tumor cells that could survive and settle in the bones, lymph nodes, or other organs.
+If we can understand how these cells live (or die) in the, we can begin to target these cells specifically for each patient.
+The initial funding was provided by the Los Padres Foundation, supported by Dr. Jonny and Joni Reyna in San Antonio, Texas, whose fathers were affected by prostate cancer.
+We seek to continue this mission in San Diego, so if you or a loved one has metastatic prostate cancer, please help us continue this research with a monetary donation.

 Meet The Clinical Research Team